just-osaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. A script that writes into the file ls_cwd_content the result of the command ls -la (ls la > ls_cwd_content)
 9. A script that duplicates the last line of the file iacta (tail -n 1 iacta >> iacta)
 10. A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. (rm *.js)
-11. A script that counts the number of directories and sub-directories in the current directory. (find . -type d | wc -l) 12.
+11. A script that counts the number of directories and sub-directories in the current directory. (find . -mindepth 1 -type d | wc -l)
+12.
 13.
 14.